ekimiateam/compose-flectra/README.md

-# odoo
+# flectra
-Odoo application for IndieHosters
+flectra application for IndieHosters

 # How to use this image